Projects are collaborative efforts. So, if you want your project to be a success, you need to be able to create effective teamwork.

 This helps your whole team to see the strengths of their colleagues and therefore fosters respect.
 We saw this above.
 But it does so much more.
 Because we all have a strong need to be recognized for our achievements and contributions.
 Take a look at my short video on The Value of Positive Feedback.

 We can take this a step further too.
 If your project’s atmosphere is predominantly positive, with significantly more praise and celebration than there is criticism and blame, then it brings out the best performance from your team members.
+You can also boost productivity with employee recognition strategies, another benefit that shouldn’t be taken for granted.

 Couple this with the observation that the opposite creates a toxic environment, and I hope you can see why prioritizing this can really contribute to effective teamwork.